Evidence to Action: Increasing the Impact of Research to Mobilize Efforts against Forced Labor

 The Global Estimates of Modern Slavery provide broad information about the scale and distribution of forced labor.
 But they also highlight the need for targeted, sector-specific, and country-specific data that can inform policy design and action to combat forced labor.
 To date, high-quality research on forced labor has been hindered by significant practical and methodological challenges, from sampling challenges with hard-to-reach populations, challenges of underreporting, and definitional differences.
 Moreover, research on forced labor can be expensive and requires a strong on-the-ground presence.
 Additionally, research on sensitive topics concerning highly vulnerable populations requires robust ethical considerations and protocols.
 As a result, existing research on forced labor tends to be sparse and fragmented, making it difficult to compile and compare.
 Research and data have thus often played a limited role in informing the design of effective interventions to prevent and address forced labor and other forms of modern slavery.

 This project responds to the need to develop robust and replicable approaches to collecting and analyzing data on forced labor, as the basis for building evidence-based interventions.
-Building on the International Conference of Labor Statisticians’ Guidelines Concerning the Measurement of Forced Labor, the project will provide significant new information regarding the prevalence and causes of forced labor within the garment and associated textile sectors of Argentina and Mauritius.
+Building on the International Conference of Labor Statisticians’ Guidelines Concerning the Measurement of Forced Labor, the project will provide significant new information regarding the prevalence and causes of forced labor within the garment and associated textile sectors of Argentina and Madagascar.

 In addition, the project seeks to:

 - build the capacity of national research institutions, government, and civil society organizations to undertake and use research to prevent, identify, and combat forced labor;